 COVID-19 in Lewis and Clark County

-Lewis and Clark Public Health (LCPH) has activated its emergency response team and is working daily to prepare for the likelihood that COVID-19 will spread to Lewis and Clark County.
-We are also working closely with local health-care providers to monitor for the disease.
+Lewis and Clark Public Health (LCPH) has activated its emergency response team and is working daily to respond to COVID-19 in Lewis and Clark County.
+We are also working closely with local health-care providers to detect and investigate cases of the disease.

 COVID-19 is a respiratory disease that originated in China in late 2019 and has since spread throughout the world.
 The disease can have mild to severe symptoms, including fever, cough, and trouble breathing.
-It can also be fatal, especially among people over age 60 and people with existing health problems, like heart disease, diabetes, or lung disease.
+It can also be fatal, especially among people age 65 and older and people with serious, existing health problems, like heart disease, diabetes, or lung disease.

 What You Can Do to Avoid COVID-19

 "Social distancing" is one of the most effective strategies you can use to protect yourself and others from COVID-19.
 Social distancing means avoiding crowded places and keeping a distance of at least 6 feet between yourself and others.